StormFusions/storm-afk-system/README.md

 - **Restart Your Server:** Apply the changes by restarting your Garry's Mod server.

 ## Configuration
-Edit StormAFK.Config.lua to customize the AFK system:
+Edit afk_config.lua to customize the AFK system:

 - **AFKTimerDisplay:** Time in seconds before showing the AFK check.
 = **AFKTimertoKick:** Time allowed for the player to answer the AFK question.